xiong-frank/SourceCounter/ReadMe.md

 |          1 |         27 |         10 |         10 |          7 |
 +------------+------------+------------+------------+------------+
 ```
 The statistics tool supports multiple command-line options to determine how the statistics behave and output, so you can also run the tool by specifying multiple command-line options.
-The following example counts the number of lines of the `demo.c` source file and outputs the detailed results of the statistics to the `report.json` file.
-The rule value 63 is used when counting the number of lines:
+The following example counts the number of lines of the `demo.c` source file, and outputs the detailed results of the statistics to the `report.json`, and use mode value 63:
 ```shell
 $> ./sc --input demo.c --output report.json --mode=63
 +------------+------------+------------+------------+------------+